adk7712/stock-price-chart-viewer/README.md

 - Add historical news data per date
 - Deploy to a cloud platform (Render, Vercel, etc.)

+## Contributing

+Contributions are welcome!
+Feel free to:

+- Open issues for bugs or feature requests
+- Submit pull requests for improvements or new features
+- Fork and modify the code for personal use

 ## License

 MIT License